What to Do When Facing Eviction as a Tenant

 Federal initiatives and local non-profits provide financial aid, legal support and educational resources to prevent evictions and maintain housing stability.

-2. Housing Choice Voucher Program (Section 8).
-This Housing Choice Voucher Program allows low-income families to lease safe, affordable private housing by subsidizing a portion of their rent.
+2. Housing Choice Voucher Program (Section 8): Section 8 helps low-income families lease safe, affordable private housing by covering part of their rent.

-3. HUD's Office of Fair Housing and Equal Opportunity (FHEO).
-FHEO ensures equal housing access and handles housing discrimination complaints.
+3. HUD's Office of Fair Housing and Equal Opportunity (FHEO): FHEO fights housing discrimination and investigates complaints.

 FAQ for Tenants Facing Eviction